MochiJump/MochiJump/README.md

 To Do:

-Created Launch4J wrapper // tested and works not uploaded yet, need .bmp for splash screen and .ico for icon
+Created Launch4J wrapper // tested and works, needs (maybe! .bmp for splash screen and) .ico for icon